-Doctors are working on refining radiation therapies for Hodgkin's disease so that they more precisely target the affected lymph nodes and deliver the lowest possible effective dose of radiation.
+Doctors are working on refining radiation therapies for Hodgkin disease so that they more precisely target the affected lymph nodes and deliver the lowest possible effective dose of radiation.
 The aim is to destroy the cancerous cells while minimizing the damage to healthy cells and causing fewer side effects.

 Side Effects of Radiation

 - Chest radiation can lead to lung damage and difficulty breathing.
-Lung cancer risk may be increased, especially for patients who are current or former smokers.
+Lung cancer risk may be increased, especially for people who are current or former smokers.
 Chest radiation may also increase the long-term risk for heart disease and heart attack.

 - Neck radiation can increase the later risk for underactive thyroid (hypothyroidism) and for thyroid cancer.

 - Radiation to the head and neck may also increase the risk for stroke.
 Some research suggests that adults who survived childhood Hodgkin disease have a 4 times higher risk of having a stroke than healthy people.

 - Radiation to the pelvic area may increase the risk for infertility, particularly for women.
 For girls and young women, doctors may recommend surgically moving the ovaries away from the path of the radiation, a procedure called ovarian transposition.

 Click the icon to see an image of hypothyroidism.